-The primary neighborhoods in the centro storico – the historic center – are the following:
+The primary neighborhoods in the centro storico – the historic center – where you will spend most of your time sightseeing are the following:

 These neighborhoods may be considered Baroque Rome.
 It is where you’ll find the popular piazzas adorned with fountains funded by the church and designed by history’s great artists.